blast752/smartperformance/README.md

-# smartperformance
+# SmartPerformance
-This is a simple powershell script for Windows notebooks, laptops and tablets for have more performance when is connected to current and restore a balanced plan when used the battery.
+SmartPerformance alias "AIPerformance" is a simple powershell script for Windows notebooks, laptops and tablets for have more performance when is connected to current and restore a balanced plan when used the battery.